 With estate planning, you are able to prepare yourself as well as your family for what comes in the future.
 Estate planning is best done with the assistance of a law firm with compassion and experience.
 This allows for individualized strategies that work best for your particular situation.

-It can be intimidating to create your estate plan.
-You do not want to face your own mortality.
-But it is essential if you want to ensure your family is provided for when you pass.
+It can be intimidating to create an estate plan because most people do not want to face their own mortality.
+But having an estate plan is essential if you want to ensure your property and assets are divided up according to your wishes.
 With the right guidance, the process of planning your estate becomes relatively straightforward.
 An experienced law firm can guide you through the entire process.
 They will ensure you create a comprehensive estate plan that covers every necessary element.
-There are five main elements of estate planning: the trust, will, power of attorney, planning for long-term care, and health-care directives and documents.
+The five most important parts of an estate plan are the following: trust, will, power of attorney, planning for long-term care, and advance health care directives.
 The trust may be either an revocable trust or an asset protection trust.